TABLE OF CONTENTS

 - Ineffective debt collection procedures

-What is a reasonable accounts receivable turnover ratio depends on the context.
-For instance, if your business operates primarily on a cash basis, you’ll tend to automatically have a high ratio.
-If you have very tight credit policies, you’ll also have a very high ratio, but you could be missing sales opportunities by not extending credit more widely to potential customers.
+The figure for a reasonable accounts receivable turnover ratio depends on the context.
+For instance, if you have very tight credit policies, you’ll have a high ratio, but you could be missing sales opportunities by not extending credit more widely to potential customers.

 To determine what your ratio means for your company, track your ratio over time to see whether it goes up or down – and how that correlates with factors like sales volume and cash flow.

-What constitutes a good ratio also varies by industry, so it can be useful to compare your company’s ratio with those of your peers.
+What constitutes a good AR turnover ratio also varies by industry, so it can be useful to compare your company’s ratio with those of your peers.

 Improving Your Accounts Receivable Turnover Ratio

-How do you go about improving your accounts receivable turnover ratio?
-There are strategies you can use to raise or lower your score:
+How will you go about improving your accounts receivable turnover ratio?

 - Changing the amount of time you allow customers to repay debts can increase or decrease your ratio.